-Mr. Willis.
+Mr. WILLIS.
 I happen to recollect at the tariff hearings before Mr. Underwood and Mr. Burton Harrison, that Mr. Harrison remarked- I quote him as near as I remember-you will find it in the tariff hearings:

-There seems to be the most remarkable unanimity of opinion as to the necessities of a specific duty on these fresh-water pearl buttons, both between the importers and the manufacturers.
-They all agree that they need this specific
+There seems to be the most remarkable unanimity of opinion as to the neces-sities of a specific duty on these fresh-water pearl buttons, both between the importers and the manufacturers.
+They all agree that they need this specific duty.

-It seems that the importers have changed since the previous tariff
+It seems that the importers have changed since the previous tariff hearings.

-Senator Warson.
+Senator WATSON.
 What was the reason for that, do you know?